The Seedly Money Framework: The Complete Guide to Winning Your Finances in 2022 & Beyond

 Savings Level 2: Plan out Your Debt Repayment Schedule and Re-Finance Loans

 - Why: In Singapore, it’s almost impossible to survive without taking on any debt (e.g. education loans & home loans).
 And, if you don’t pay down your principal, the interest will slowly take a toll on your finances.

 - How: Plan ahead and start saving up to avoid taking a loan, or taking a smaller one.

 - What: Before taking up one, come up with a Debt Repayment Plan first.
 This will tell you if you can afford the purchase.
 If you’re on an existing loan and are out of your lock-in period, find out the latest rates and try to reprice or refinance to a loan with a lower interest rate.

 Alternatively, you can approach your bank for assistance.

 If you have any unsecured or personal debt, here are the best hacks to clear your debts fast and effectively.

-This category focuses on protecting your finances and your dependants.
+This category focuses on protecting your finances and your dependents on rainy days.

-- What: By consolidating your insurance policies, you can determine if you have the key insurance policies needed for you and your dependants.
+- What: Determine the key insurance policies needed for you and your dependents based on current circumstances.

 - Why: Figure out if you need to buy more coverage or should you trim off the excess so that you’re not just paying insurance premiums for nothing.